Relationship Needs: Polyamory & Casual Sex

 Contribution to Other’s Needs

-Individuals who practice polyamory by placing a high value on Contributing to the needs of others often do so at their own expense, behaving in a psychologically impaired manner commensurate with dependency disorders.
+Individuals who practice polyamory by placing a high value on Contributing to the needs of others often do so at their own expense, behaving in a psychologically impaired manner which may even become a dependency disorder.
 They fail to set boundaries, are exploited, and cause fights between partners.
 They have higher stress levels and may become ill from cortisol overproduction.
-Self denial often causes substance abuse in these individuals.
-The need to contribute often puts them in compromising situations and results in failure to achieve their own goals.
+Self denial often causes substance abuse in these individuals, or love addiction which lands them seeking recovery in SLAA (Sex and Love Addiction Anonymous).
+The need to contribute often puts them in compromising situations while to obsession results in failure to achieve their own goals.

 Connection & Love

 In my experience, individuals with a strong drive for Connection (or love) rarely pursue polyamory.
 The exception occurs when they believe they are incapable of meeting their connection needs otherwise, whether due to internal psychological factors, and/or external monetary situations, living situations, or abuse.
-For these individuals, coaching (or therapy for trauma) is an imperative.
-They benefit from identifying their needs and realistic solutions to meet their need for connected intimacy in a psychologically unified, healthy manner.
+For these individuals, goal-oriented coaching or therapy for trauma can help healing and allow change.
+They benefit from identifying their needs and desires then designing realistic solutions for connected intimacy in a psychologically unified, healthy manner.

 Impact & Success

 My clients often have different values and morals.
 As I watch them develop, I become more and more convinced that polyamory (or intentional pursuit of many casual partners) is a shortcut which becomes a long detour, having poor long term outcomes.
 It reduces meaningful experience, encourages objectification, impedes deeper psychological development, defies cultural norms, and causes harm to the group.
-The lack of cultural acceptance (and biologically motivated psychological underpinnings) also prevents most individuals in our society from intentionally accepting or pursuing a partner who immediately asserts polyamorous goals.
+The lack of cultural acceptance (and biological psychological traits) also prevents most individuals in our society from intentionally accepting or pursuing a partner who immediately asserts polyamorous goals.
 Most people defer to hoping for a potential serious partner.
-Few people are willing to suffer rejection of this hope by making polyamorous intentions dominant.
+Few people are willing to suffer rejection by making polyamorous intentions dominant.

 Tobias: You know, Lindsay, as a therapist I have advised a number of couples to explore an open relationship where the couple remains emotionally committed but free to explore extramarital encounters.